-On July 24, 2012, Cervus issued and sold \$34.5-million principal amount of Debentures (i.e. 6.0% convertible unsecured subordinated debentures due July 31, 2017) at a price of \$1,000 per Debenture, including \$4.5-million principal amount of Debentures issued pursuant to the exercise of an overallotment option granted by Cervus to the underwriters of the offering.
-The offering was made by way of a short-form prospectus dated July 16, 2012 filed by Cervus with the securities commissions and other similar regulatory authorities in each of the provinces of Canada, except Quebec.
+In July of 2012, Cervus issued and sold \$34.5-million principal amount of Debentures (i.e. 6.0% convertible unsecured subordinated debentures due July 31, 2017) at a price of \$1,000 per Debenture, including \$4.5-million principal amount of Debentures issued pursuant to the exercise of an overallotment option granted by Cervus to the underwriters of the offering.
 The Debentures trade on the Toronto Stock Exchange under the trading symbol "CVL.DB".